Infinitesimal rational actions: Introduction

 The inverse implication of Proposition \ref{actionkerF} does not always hold true, see Example \ref{counterexample}.
 In the diagonalizable case, these actions are well understood and the converse statement is known.
-We prove that the converse of Proposition \ref{actionkerF} holds true over a perfect field for infinitesimal commutative unipotent $k$-group schemes of height one (Corollary \ref{heigthone}).
+Moreover, we show that there exist faithful rational actions of any infinitesimal commutative unipotent group scheme $G$ defined over a perfect field on any variety of dimension $n$ if $V_G^n=0$ (Proposition \ref{suffcondfaithact}).
+As a consequence, the converse of Proposition \ref{actionkerF} holds true over a perfect field for infinitesimal commutative unipotent $k$-group schemes of height one and we have the following characterization:

+\begin{corollary} Let $k$ be a perfect field of characteristic $p>0$, $G$ be an infinitesimal commutative unipotent $k$-group scheme of height one and $X$ be a $k$-variety of dimension $n$.
+There exists a faithful rational $G$-action on $X$ if and only if $V_G^n=0$. \end{corollary}

 We are more precisely interested in rational actions which are generically free.
 Indeed in positive characteristic not all faithful actions admit an open dense subset $U\subseteq X$ that is $G$-stable and such that the action of $G$ on $U$ is free.
-For any $k$-algebraic group scheme $G$ acting rationally on a $k$-variety $X$, if the action is generically free then the dimension of $\Lie (G)$ is upper bounded by the dimension of the variety.
+For any finite $k$-group scheme $G$ acting rationally on a $k$-variety $X$, if the action is generically free then the dimension of $\Lie (G)$ is upper bounded by the dimension of the variety.
 Our main result is the following Theorem, which proves that this bound is the only obstruction to the existence of generically free actions for infinitesimal commutative trigonalizable (see Remark \ref{thm+Brion}) group schemes over a perfect field.
-If $G$ is unipotent, we also show that any generically free rational action on $X$ of (any power of) the Frobenius kernel of $G$ extends to a generically free rational action of $G$ on $X$.
+If $G$ is unipotent, we also show that any generically free rational action on $X$ of (any iterated of) the Frobenius kernel of $G$ extends to a generically free rational action of $G$ on $X$.
 The proof we give is constructive and enables one to explicitly write such actions.